Mariners make early offseason move landing Teoscar Hernández

 ”We got to the point where we felt like the acquisitions on the run-prevention side would help us,” Toronto general manager Ross Atkins said. ”It does create some flexibility for us as well, in terms of resources.”

-Atkins said the groundwork for the trade started during the general manager meetings last week in Las Vegas and there were “three or four teams” with a significant interest in Hernández.
+Atkins said the groundwork for the trade was begun during the general manager meetings last week in Las Vegas and there were ”three or four teams” with a significant interest in Hernandez.

 ”This market for right-handed bats like Teo, he was one of the better hitters in it.
 We are fortunate to have some depth in that area,” Atkins said.